Kherwara tehsil

-Kherwara (Hindi: खेरवाड़ा) is a tehsil of Udaipur district in Rajasthan, India.
+Kherwara is a tehsil of Udaipur district in Rajasthan, India.
 The tehsil consists of 195 revenue villages and 1 census town.
 The tehsil headquarter is located in the town of Kherwara Chhaoni.
 The tehsil is part of the Kherwara panchayat samiti (block).

 History

 Before the formation of the Republic of India, the territory of present-day Kherwara tehsil was part of the former Udaipur State.
 As of 1940, Kherwara was one of the 8 districts of Udaipur State (possibly with boundaries similar to present-day Kherwara tehsil).

 With the formation of the United State of Rajasthan (precursor to the state of Rajasthan) in 1948, the new district of Udaipur was constituted which included the area of present-day Kherwara tehsil.

 In 2008, 79 villages were carved out of Kherwara tehsil to form, along with 19 villages from Sarada tehsil, the new tehsil of Rishabhdeo.

 Geography

 The area of Kherwara tehsil is 594 square kilometres.
 The tehsil is bordered by Jhadol tehsil to the north, Rishabdeo tehsil to the east, Dungarpur district to the south, and the state of Gujarat to the west.
 Major highways in the tehsil are National Highway 8 and State Highways 10 and 48.
 The annual average rainfall in Kherwara tehsil is 594 mm, with an average of 30 rainy days per year.